 Public Sector Innovation Fund projects must clearly target a current or emerging need in the Victorian public sector or in an area of Victorian government service delivery.

 Stage 1 applications must have the endorsement of the relevant Director or Executive Director (or equivalent).
 If the project is selected to progress to Stage 2 it also requires endorsement from the relevant Deputy Secretary or equivalent.

-To be innovative, Public Sector Innovation Fund projects should creatively apply new knowledge, technologies, methodologies or processes to improve the effectiveness or quality of outcomes for citizens and/or the public sector.
-Examples include:
+To be innovative, projects should creatively apply new knowledge, technologies, methodologies or processes to improve the effectiveness or quality of outcomes for citizens and/or the public sector.

-- novel approaches to policy design and service delivery using design thinking, co-design or evidence driven decision-making
+- novel approaches to policy design and service delivery using behavioural insights, design thinking, co-design or evidence driven decision-making

-- the use of new tools and technologies like mobility, behavioural insights, cloud storage and computing, data analytics, modelling or visualisation.
+- the use of new tools and technologies like mobility, cloud storage and computing, data analytics, modelling or visualization.

-Public Sector Innovation Fund projects may be an extension of an existing program or idea, but must demonstrate significant enhancement or adaptation to be successful.
+Projects may be an extension of an existing program or idea but must demonstrate significant enhancement or adaptation to be successful.